-Notice is hereby given to the intention of the Lake Valley Fire Protection District to adopt the 2019 Califomia Fire Code.
-The District shall hold its first public hearing 4:00 P.M. on Nov 2019, at 2211 Keetak St. Lake South Tahoe.
-California, regarding the of the adoption 2019 California Fire Code pursuant to Health and Code Safety Section 13869.
-Copies of the code section referred to and any secondary code sections referred adopted by reference. are on file with the Secretary of the District and are open to public inspection.
-Adoption of the 2019 California Fire Code will enable District personnel to follow one set of rules and regulations with regard to the health and safety of the public and the District's response thereto.
+Notice is hereby given to the intention of the Lake Vallev Fire Protection District to adopt the 2019 Califomia Fire Code.
+The District shall hold its first public hearing at 4:00 P.M. on Nov 14 2019. at 2211 Keetak St. South Lake Tahoe.
+California, regarding the adoption of the 2019 California Fire Code pursuant to Health and Code Safetv Section 13869.
+Copies of the code section referred to and any secondary code sections referred to. adopted bv reference. are on file with the Secretary of the District and are open to public Adoption of inspection. the 2019 California Fire Code will enable all District personnel to follow one set of rules and regulations with regard to the health and safety of the public and the District's response thereto.